 A few common ones are listed below:

 To Create Fake ID Documents

-Fake ID documents are identical to original ones and carry a doctored photo of the authorized user.
+Fake ID documents are identical to the original ones and carry a doctored photo of the authorized user.
 Fake IDs have been excessively used for identification.

-To Gain Access to PII (Personally Identifiable Information)
+To Gain Access to Personally Identifiable Information

-To Gain Access to Biometric Face Recognition System
+To Breach Biometric Face Recognition Systems

 (Faked face photo on ID card)